G-groups of Cohen-Macaulay Rings with $n$-Cluster Tilting Objects: Introduction

 \vs

 Let $\proj R$ be the subcategory of $\Mod R$ of finitely generated projective $R$-modules.
-Now the inclusion $\proj R\hookrightarrow \Mod R$ induces a map of groups between $K_0(R) := K_0(\proj R)$ and $G_0(R)$.
-It is of interest to understand the properties of this induced homomorphism, in particular, when is this map an isomorphism?
+Now the inclusion $\proj R\hookrightarrow \Mod R$ induces a map of groups between $K_i(R) := K_i(\proj R)$ and $G_i(R)$.
+It is of interest to understand the properties of this induced homomorphism.
+In particular, when is this map an isomorphism?
 This is precisely the case when $R$ is regular, following immediately from Quillen's Resolution Theorem (\cite{Q}, \S Theorem 3).
 However, regular local rings are exceptionally well-behaved, so one cannot expect this behavior in general.
-In fact, it has been well-known that $K_0(R)$ isomorphic to $\ints$ (see (\cite{J}, Theorem 1.3.11)), but what of $G_0(R)$?
-It is well-known that $G_0(R)$ is just the Grothendieck group of the category $\Mod R$ and if we impose the condition that $R$ has \textit{finite Cohen-Macaulay type} (that is, there are, up to isomorphism, finitely many indecomposable maximal Cohen-Macaulay modules) the structure of $G_0(R)$ is elucidated in the following theorem.
+Suppose $i = 0$.
+It is well-known $K_0(R)$ isomorphic to $\ints$ (see (\cite{J}, Theorem 1.3.11)), but what of $G_0(R)$?
+If $R$ is regular, then $G_0(R) = \ints$.
+However, if $R$ is not regular, but also has \textit{finite Cohen-Macaulay type} (that is, there are, up to isomorphism, finitely many indecomposable maximal Cohen-Macaulay $R$-modules) then the structure of $G_0(R)$ is elucidated in its entirety by the following.

 \begin{theorem} (\cite{Y}, Theorem 13.7)